( F1 ) - Hotel Francis

 - The mystery was solved when Dr. Richard Hedges donated a beautiful oil painting of the Milwaukee Depot, which clearly showed this lamp on the depot, which was torn down in 1973.

 - Note that you can learn more about each of these signs by “touching” the photos on the small interactive screen provided.

 ( F3 ) - The Loom

 ( F4 ) - Story of the Mineral Waters

-- At the end of Francis Hall are displays of souvenir ware for visitors sold in gift shops throughout the town in the early to mid-20th
+- The displays at the end of the Francis Hall feature souvenir ware for visitors sold in gift shops throughout the town in the early to mid-20th

 - Several pieces of Redwing pottery are featured: Excelsior Springs was Redwing’s largest customer in the heyday of the mineral waters being shipped all over the nation.